emmastrand/EmmaStrand_Notebook/_posts/2021-02-01-16s-Sequencing-HoloInt.md

 ![gel](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/images/20210225-gel-16s.jpg?raw=true)

-Two bands - one at ~300-350 bp (bottom band) and one at ~750 bp.
+Two bands - one at ~300-350 bp (top band) and one at ~75 bp.
 The expected band size is 300-350 bp.
-What is the band at ~750 bp?
+What is the band at ~75 bp?
 This could be:
 - **Non specific targets; aka targeting more than our desired product**
 - Single vs. double strand products
 - Heterozygosity at particular locus
-- Not likely primer dimer b/c 300-350 bp is desired length and primer dimer is usually closer to 100 bp
+- Primer dimer? b/c 300-350 bp is desired length and primer dimer is usually closer to 100 bp
 - Mixed DNA sample - could this be picking up something in the coral or symbiont?

 Next steps: I can try to increase the annealing temperature.
-Apprill et al had 55C but Rebecca had tried 57C before.
+Apprill et al had 55C.
 I can take 3-4 samples from above do a PCR gradient - run one at 57; one at 58; one at 59 to see if there is a difference.
 Make sure to include negative control next time to exclude contamination!!

-Alternatively, I could up the volume of primer used.I don't want to change the number of cycles yet because the bands are so clear.
+Alternatively, I could up the volume of primer used.
+I don't want to change the number of cycles yet because the bands are so clear.

 ### 20210302 Trial Run 2